 So how much savings do UK households have?

-Data based on the Family Resources Survey 2012/13 (Department for Work and Pensions (DWP), 2014) provides evidence to explore this question.
+The Family Resources Survey (DWP, 2020) provides evidence to explore this question.
 Remember, by referring to savings we mean the stock of such savings that UK households have.

 |Savings||All households (%)|